JoshRupp/ceg4110-group-12-spring-2021/Information/Design.md

 **070 The bot shall be able to provide a list of products the vendor sells**

 **Requirement 080**
-  Command: `-events [id]`
+- Command: `-events [id]`
+    - Parameter is optional
-  Return:
+- Return:
     - If no input, returns a list of events:
       - id
       - Name
     - If id is given:
         - Name
         - description
         - startTimeStamp
         - endTimeStamp

 **Requirement 090**
-  Command: `-location [ecosystem] [rank]`
+- Command: `-location [ecosystem] [rank]`
+    - parameters are required
-  Return:
+- Return:
-- If no input is entered returns a list of ecosystems:
+    - If no parameters are passed, return a message about how to use the command
-    - id
-    - name
     - If only the ecosystem is passed, nothing should be returned as the result could give inaccurate information
     - If ecosystem and rank are passed, return a list of monsters in that ecosystem at that rank
         - id
         - Name

 **Requirement 100**
-  Command: `-hunter tools`
+- Command: `-hunter tools`
-	Return:
+- Return:
     - Name
     - Description

 **Requirement 110**
-	Command: `-tip`
+- Command: `-tip`
-	Return: A random tip about gameplay
+- Return: A random tip about gameplay

 **Requirement 120**
-	Command: `-Guiding [area] [level]`
+- Command: `-Guiding [area] [level]`
+  - Parameters are required
-	Return:
+- Return:
-- If no area or level is passed, return areas in the guiding lands:
+    - If no argument is passed, return how to use the command
-    - id
-    - Name
     - If only one parameter is passed, return nothing to avoid giving incorrect information
     - If both parameters are passed return a list of monsters in the area at that level
         - id
         - Name

 #Backend